The average returns of standard investments over the last 10 years

 Company Directors of any age can switch their frozen pension from Shares to Bonds for fixed returns of up to 12% pa

 Most people who speak to The Landlords Pension want to move away from the volatility of share based investments to obtain growth on their pension funds through fixed returns from Bonds.

 Rather than leaving their pension funds in the hands of an Independent Financial Advisor (IFA) to invest via a bank or insurance company many people are taking control of their own retirement plans using Small Self – Administered Scheme (SSAS) pensions.
 This is an option open to directors of SME limited companies which offers all that a standard pension does with the added benefit of greater choice and flexibility over the investments.

-Property Bond Investments lead the way
+Property Loan Investments lead the way

 This is a simple and secured investment in property which pays a fixed return over a fixed term.
 It works in the same way as property crowd funding, a strategy which has become hugely popular since the credit crunch of 2008.
 Investors have been making substantial gains of 10% p.a. for almost a decade now.
 Property Bonds undergo extensive due diligence and are then approved by Pension Trustees.

-These types of bonds are generally set up over a 1 to 5 year term and come with the added security of a 1st legal charge over a tangible asset, which in the case of a property bond is physical property making it a more secure investment option.
+These types of Loans are generally set up over a 1 to 5 year term and come with the added security of a 1st legal charge over a tangible asset, which in the case of a property bond is physical property making it a more secure investment option.